 The bill amends various sections of the Arkansas Code to update the income tax deductions for moving and travel expenses.
 It authorizes the Department of Finance and Administration to set the per-mile amount for the income tax deduction for travel and transportation expenses through a proclamation.
-Specifically, it allows the Secretary of the Department to determine the per-mile deduction for vehicle miles, which cannot exceed one dollar ($1.00) per mile, and mandates that this amount be set in alignment with the most recent per-mile deduction established by the Internal Revenue Service.
+Specifically, the bill introduces new provisions that allow the Secretary of the Department to determine the per-mile deduction for vehicle miles, which cannot exceed one dollar ($1.00) per mile.
+Additionally, the Secretary is required to align the per-mile deduction as closely as possible with the amount established by the Internal Revenue Service, issuing a proclamation within thirty days of any changes made by the IRS.

 Statutes affected: SB 412: 10-3-309(b), 25-15-202(9), 26-51-403(b), 26-51-423(a), 26-51-423(c), 26-51-423(g), 26-51-437(b)